 We tested the stainless steel version and noted that it was prone to getting fingerprints.
-If that’s a concern, the black, red, or gray versions might be a better choice.
+If that’s a concern, the black, red, or silver versions might be a better choice.
 A plugged hole underneath the ice maker allowed us to drain the excess water into a bowl or over the sink.
-We found it was hard to use at first since we couldn’t really see the plug unless we crouched way down, but once we got the hang of it, it was actually a lot easier than a plug on the side.
-We just scooted the ice maker toward the edge of the counter so it hung off a bit and held a bowl below.
-With side plugs, we’d have to turn the whole unit sideways and hang it over the edge in order to position a bowl underneath, or we’d be forced to lug the whole thing to the sink.
+We found it was hard to use at first since we couldn’t see the plug unless we crouched way down.
+However, once we got the hang of it, it was actually a lot easier than a plug on the side.
+We just scooted the ice maker toward the edge of the counter, so it hung off a bit and held a bowl below.
+With side plugs, we’d have to turn the whole unit sideways and hang it over the edge to position a bowl underneath, or we’d be forced to lug the whole thing to the sink.

 Features: Just the basics

 The simple touchpad has an indicator for when the basket is full, another for when it needs water, an on/off button, and one button for each ice size setting.
-(Both the small and large settings make hollow bullet-shaped ice, but the large is thicker and lasts longer.)
-The unit does come with a little plastic basket for the ice and a small plastic scoop.
+Both small and large settings make hollow, bullet-shaped ice, but the large is thicker and lasts longer.
+The unit does come with a small plastic scoop and basket for the ice.

 Cleaning: Strictly DIY

-Some countertop ice makers have self-cleaning functions so that you can clean the inner workings on a set cycle.
-Not so with the Della.
-The manufacturer instructions recommend simply washing the interior with soapy water and a soft cloth, then draining through the plug, which we found very easy to do.
+Some countertop ice makers have self-cleaning functions so that you can clean the inner workings on a set cycle—not so with the Della.
+The manufacturer's instructions recommend simply washing the interior with soapy water and a soft cloth, then draining through the plug, which we found very easy to do.

 Ice makers can get moldy and mildewy when not in use.
 If you don’t plan to use it for a while, be sure all the water is drained out and dry the interior thoroughly.

-With a list price hovering around $170, the Della Portable Top Load Electric Ice Maker can usually be found for even less and is one of the cheapest countertop ice makers on the market.
+With a list price hovering anywhere between $130 to $260, depending on the color, the Della Portable Electric Ice Maker is one of the cheapest countertop ice makers on the market.
 Other brands offer ice makers around the same size with the same features at a similar price range.
-However, if you want a larger-capacity ice maker with a few more bells and whistles, expect to pay closer to $200.
+However, if you want a larger-capacity ice maker with a few more bells and whistles, expect to pay upwards of $530.

-Della Portable Top Load Electric Ice Maker vs hOmeLabs Ice Maker
+Della Portable Electric Ice Maker vs hOmeLabs Ice Maker

 The Della and the hOmeLabs ice makers look nearly identical.
 They have the same shape, size, capacity, and features.
 Even the size of the window on top is the same.
 The difference is in the variety of offerings: The Della comes in a larger line of colors, including an eye-popping red, while the hOmeLabs is only available in stainless steel.
 On the plus side, though, hOmeLabs doesn’t have the logo on the front, just the top, which makes for an even cleaner appearance.

 If you go through a lot of ice and don’t have an ice maker built into your fridge, a countertop ice maker is a great alternative to sloppy ice trays or giant bags of store-bought ice.
-For those with tiny kitchens, whether it’s an apartment or an RV, the Della Portable Automatic Ice Maker is the one to get.
-It won’t take up too much real estate on the countertop, won’t break the bank, and comes in a variety of colors.
+For those with tiny kitchens, whether it’s an apartment or an RV, the Della Portable Electric Ice Maker is the one to get.
+It comes in various colors and won’t take up too much real estate or break the bank.

 - Product Name Portable Top Load Electric Ice Maker